Eduardofig/Eletronica-Apolo/README.md

-# Trabalho-Web-React
+# Web-React Project
-Frontend do e-commerce de produtos eletrônicos para a disciplina Introducao ao Desenvolvimento Web.
+Frontend of the electronic products e-commerce for the Introduction to Web Development course.
-Feito em na linguagem typescript com o framework 'React'
+Built in TypeScript with the 'React' framework.

-# Url:
+# URL:
 https://sharp-brattain-6e88d8.netlify.app

-# Membros do grupo
+# Group Members

 Daniel Carvalho Dantas 10685702